johndetlefs/directions-demo/README.md

 ## Not yet complete

 - Haven't implement unit testing
-- Google Maps error upon manual refresh, everything works as expected, but console is registering errors.
+- Need to figure out how to only add Google Maps Script once.
+Will look into using Redux to store map object